-Your included bike is an 18 gear Giant or Merida mountain bike and will be the correct frame size for your height.
+Your included bike is an 24 gear Giant or ATX a mountain bike and will be the correct frame size for your height.
 A rear pannier bag and water bottle holder are included as well as the facility to fit your own pedals or saddle if you wish to bring them.
-A support vehicle accompanies the rides throughout the tour.
+A support vehicle accompanies the rides throughout the trip.
 We provide spare parts and take care of the day to day maintenance.
 All you need to bring is your own helmet.

 E-bikes are available upon request.
 We can offer a 21 gear Giant Lafree 970 hybrid e-bike with front suspension.
 Only available in a 17 inch size frame (size small).
-A rear pannier bag and water bottle holder are included as well as the facility to fit you wish to bring them.
+A rear pannier bag and water bottle holder are included as well as the facility to fit your own pedals or saddle if you wish to bring them.
 All you need to bring is your own helmet.